AlexanderPuckhaber/pydic/README.md

 ![](https://gitlab.com/damien.andre/pydic/raw/master/doc/main-figure.png)

-*pydic* is a free and easy-to-use python tool for digital image correlation (DIC). *pydic* is not a graphical application , pydic is a python module named `pydic.py` deliver with a set of didactic examples.
+*pydic* is a free and easy-to-use python tool for digital image correlation (DIC).
+Note that *pydic* is not a graphical application. *pydic* is a python module, named `pydic.py`, deliver with didactic examples that may be used as tutorials.

 From a set of pictures, *pydic* can compute the displacement and the strain fields inside a zone of interest.
 If you want to learn more about digital image correlation, you can visit the [wikipedia page](https://en.wikipedia.org/wiki/Digital_image_correlation).
 Note that the method used here is said as *local* digital image correlation.
 The main problem